 Fitness activity tracking apps

-To implement activity tracking capabilities you don’t even need to connect your app to a smartphone’s sensors.
+To implement activity tracking capabilities, you don’t even need to connect your app to a smartphone’s sensors.
 HealthKit and Google Fit both offer APIs to access health and fitness data collected on their platforms.
 You can read our article about how HealthKit and Google Fit can help you develop a health and fitness application.

-What value can fitness activity trackers offer?
+What value can fitness activity trackers offer you and your customers?

 If you just want to make the world a better place, you can find inspiration in the Charity Miles app.
-This app donates from 10 to 25 cents to a charitable organization of choice for each mile covered.
+This app donates from 10 to 25 cents to a charitable organization of your choice for each mile covered.